 - A paper file folder with a physical copy of your checklist and relevant documents included.

 - An Excel spreadsheet in order to track various rental applicants and properties.

 - A Google Doc to allow you to collaborate with other decision makers or to share updates and information with potential renters.

 - A productivity platform like Slack or Trello to help you create a workflow and manage a variety of people and properties.

 In addition, you may want to use a video messaging platform to provide updates, instructions, and onboarding information to your rental applicants.
 This can save you time, increase engagement, and promote better communication between you and your new renter.

-Now that you know how you can create a better online tenant screening process with a handy checklist, it’s time to look at some of the legal issues involved.
+Now that you know how you can create a better tenant screening process with a handy checklist, it’s time to look at some of the legal issues involved.

 Continue to Chapter 3: Tenant Screening Laws or jump to a different article.